 There is no medical reason why reflexology cannot be continued during assisted fertility treatments.
 Undergoing IVF can be a very stressful experience for couples so a natural way of relaxing can only be beneficial during this time.
 In fact some fertility centres actively encourage reflexology for this purpose.
 I follow the Association of Reflexologists guidelines regarding offering treatments during clomid treatment/ IVF/IUI/ICSI and use the techniques i have been taught by Barbara Scott of the Association of Reproductive Reflexologists which involve different sequences for safety at each stage of the treatment.

 Reflexology cannot really 'bring on' labour although I see many women who choose to have reflexology close to and after their due date.
 It is important that the mother to be is both physically and emotionally as relaxed as possible prior to delivery and reflexology can go a long way in helping to achieve this.

 This relaxed state of mind and body provides ideal conditions for hormonal balance.
 If the timing is right then this hormonal balance may include an increase of oxytonin, the hormone which triggers labour.

 In my experience just over half of clients who are ready to give birth will go into labour spontaneously within twenty four hours of a treatment but reflexology will only encourage the birthing process if both mother and baby are ready.

 I also offer relaxation and guided visualisation sessions which clients may choose to have with their reflexology during the preconceptual period, during pregnancy or whilst undergoing IVF.
 Some of my clients who are trying for a baby also benefit from acupuncture.
-I am happy to recommend Mandy Laing (www.acupuncture-cheshire.co.uk) who has a special interest in fertility issues and works from clinics in Chester, Tattenhall and Warrington.
+I am happy to recommend Mandy Laing (@02) who has a special interest in fertility issues and works from Cheshire Natural Health clinic in Warrington.